 Always try to anticipate when you’ll need to attach crampons—putting them on before you hit a steep, exposed, or otherwise treacherous patch of snow-covered or icy terrain is far easier and safer than doing so once on it.

-Further reading: If you plan on travelling on rolling or flat terrain with deep snow, than using snowshoes might be a good alternative
+Further reading: If you plan on traveling on rolling or flat terrain with deep snow, then using snowshoes might be a good alternative

 Step 2: Putting Your Crampons On

 How you attach your crampons to your boots will vary from model to model.
 However, we can make some more general observations about how to put crampons on correctly with varying crampon styles: